 What Makes a Combo Effective

-- makes the level objective easier to reach
+- make the level objective easier to reach

-If the board simply looks “cleaner” after the explosion but offers no new opportunities, then the combo had low value, regardless of how many tiles were destroyed.
+If the board simply looks cleaner but offers no new opportunities, then the combo had low value regardless of how many tiles were destroyed, which is exactly where move economy becomes the difference between progress and wasted moves.

 Why Identical Power-Ups Together Have Low Value